engineeringpenguins/reference/Processes/AD-CertServices.md

 - **ADCS** - Active Directory Certificate Services, Certificate management in Active Directory
 - **CRL** - Certificate Revocation List, list of revoked certificates that all CA's in the PKI must be agree (sync) on
-- **OCSP** - Online Certificate Status Protocol, used in tandem with CRLs to determine validity of an issued certificate

 ## OpenSSL and CertReq/Util Troubleshooting

 - Check if OSCP thinks example.pem is revoked
   'openssl ocsp -issuer issuer_cert.pem -cert example.pem -text -url http://ocsp.responder.url'
 - Print a certificate file to the console
   'openssl x509 -in certificate.crt -text -noout'
 - Print a certificate from a website to the console